yasmincrisostomo/quake_parser_gem/README.md

 ```
 require 'quake_parser'

-QuakeParser.run('path_to_your_log_file.log')
+parsed_data = QuakeParser.run('path_to_your_log_file.log')
 ```

-This will read the log file and print out a report for each match, as well as a global player ranking.
-Here is an example of a typical output:
+This will read the log file and return a hash containing a report for each match and a global player ranking.
+Here is an example of the output:

 ```
 {
+  games: [
+    {
       "game": 1,
       "total_kills": 11,
       "players": [
         "Isgalamido",
         "Mocinha"
       ],
       "kills": {
         "Isgalamido": -3,
         "Mocinha": 0
       },
       "kills_by_means": {
         "MOD_TRIGGER_HURT": 7,
         "MOD_ROCKET_SPLASH": 3,
         "MOD_FALLING": 1
       }
-}
+    },
+    # More game reports...
+  ],
-global_ranking: {
+  ranking: {
     "Mocinha": 0,
     "Isgalamido": -3
+  }
 }
 ```